 Perhaps especially on Breathing, does it seem as if the enduring story of Griffin and Garrick is expressed through their work.
 There are a couple tracks in particular we’ll discuss that reflect that.
 Electric Youth will also talk about how they in general crafted the otherworldly songs on Breathing and will touch on their upcoming follow-up album to Innerworld.
 We’ll also learn about who they are as people.
 They’ll also have a special message for fans.
 In other words, it’ll be a great experience.

-(A note before we proceed: There is a companion page to this feature that contains a Q&A and some additional information on recording Breathing.
+(A note before we proceed: There is a companion page to this feature that contains a Q&A and some additional information on the recording of Breathing.
 Consider it DVD/Blu-ray extras.
 Read this piece first, though, or else the extras might not make as much sense.)

 ‘The Only Time We’ve Ever Recorded That Way’